sanchit-gandhi/asr-rnnt/README.md

 * [run_switchboard.sh](scripts/run_switchboard.sh): Train for 14 epochs on LDC SwitchBoard.
 * [run_dummy.sh](scripts/run_dummy.sh): Train on a dummy dataset using a dummy model (for prototyping and debugging)

 RNN-T models are extremely memory intensive due to the cost of computing the Joint module.
-To achieve a reasonable batch-size during training (min 8), we employ the following memory saving strategies:
+To achieve a reasonable batch-size during training with the full-sized models (min.
+8), we employ the following memory saving strategies:
-* Train in fp16 (half) precision: the fprop/bprop activations/gradients are automatically cast through the PyTorch [Automatic Mixed Precision (AMP)](https://pytorch.org/docs/stable/amp.html) package.
+* Train in fp16 (half) precision: the fprop/bprop activations/gradients are automatically downcast/upcast through the PyTorch [Automatic Mixed Precision (AMP)](https://pytorch.org/docs/stable/amp.html) package.
 Set by passing the argument `fp16` to the HF Trainer.
 * 8bit optimiser: we use the 8bit implementation of AdamW from [bitsandbytes](https://github.com/facebookresearch/bitsandbytes#using-the-8-bit-optimizers)
 * Filter audio samples longer than 20s: memory usage increases exponentially with sequence length.